 He start his EngD with interest in health monitoring systems and fatigue enhancement for offshore wind industry.

-Thesis title: Investigating computational uncertainties and their effects on the fatigue life of an Offshore Wind Turbine Foundation
+Thesis title: Investigating computational uncertainties and their effects on the fatigue life of Offshore Wind Turbine Foundations

 Project description: Monopiles today make up over 80% of all offshore wind installations in Europe .While large monopile structures are, in the main, fabricated from welded steel tubular and plate sections similar to structural details commonly encountered in the Ship and Offshore Oil and Gas sectors, the design requirements differ significantly.
 This is due to harsh environmental aspects as well as the loading regime coupled with requirements for low CAPEX and OPEX.
 The aim of this project is to investigate computational uncertainties involved in the design process of monopiles and examine their effects on the fatigue life of OWT foundations.